RuiFilipeCampos/JS_game_engine/README.md

 ```

--[ ] can I has multiple inheritence stuff ???
+-[x] can I has multiple inheritence stuff ???
+   - NOPE:
+> JavaScript does not support multiple inheritance.
+Inheritance of property values occurs at run time by JavaScript searching the prototype chain of an object to find a value.
+Because an object has a single associated prototype, JavaScript cannot dynamically inherit from more than one prototype chain.